joh04667/MEAN-SEAN-skeleton-generator/README.md

 # MEAN-SEAN-skeleton-generator

+To install:
+`npm install -g lambda-mean-generator`

+and run it in your root project folder at:
+`npm lambda-skeleton`

 Will generate a MEAN stack skeleton with files and dependancies.
 Designed to be lightweight, and a good jumping off point to working with some of Node's file system server functionality.

 The program will generate a skeleton for a Mean stack app with a configured package.json.
 It will include by default Angular, Postgresql, Express, Bootstrap, Passport, and several utility packages as well as a configured gruntfile to bring these into the file structure.